kieker-monitoring/kieker/kieker-documentation/instrumenting-software/java/Java-Servlet-Container-Example.rst

    information where the monitoring data is written to (should be a ``kieker-<DATE-TIME>/`` directory) located in the default temporary directory.
-   This data can be analyzed and visualized using kieker-tools-trace-analysis-tool_.
+   This data can be analyzed and visualized using :ref:`kieker-tools-trace-analysis-tool`.